AdaCore/learn/content/courses/SPARK_for_the_MISRA_C_Developer/index.rst

         .. note::

-            Each code example from this book has an associated "code block metadata", which contains the name of the "project" and a MD5 hash value.
+            Each code example from this book has an associated "code block metadata", which contains the name of the "project" and an MD5 hash value.
 This information is used to identify a single code example.

             You can find all code examples in a zip file, which you can